samuelegbeola-15/Number-guessing-game/README.md

 # Number-guessing-game
-This is a small game that let's you guess the random selected number from 1 to 20 while racing against a dropping highscore.
+This small game lets you guess the randomly selected number from 1 to 20 while racing against a dropping high score.
+It has a little interactivity using vanilla JavaScript.